ROCm/ROCm/docs/compatibility/jax-compatiblity.rst

   matrices using Triton, integrate it with JAX, and benchmark its performance using ROCm.

-* The `Distributed Fine-Tuning with JAX on AMD GPUs <https://rocm.blogs.amd.com/artificial-intelligence/distributed-sft-jax/README.html>`_ outlines the process of fine-tuning a Bidirectional Encoder Representations from Transformers (BERT)-based large language model (LLM) using JAX for a text classification task.
+* The `Distributed fine-tuning with JAX on AMD GPUs <https://rocm.blogs.amd.com/artificial-intelligence/distributed-sft-jax/README.html>`_ outlines the process of fine-tuning a Bidirectional Encoder Representations from Transformers (BERT)-based large language model (LLM) using JAX for a text classification task.
 The blog post discuss techniques for parallelizing the